 Why do I get constant body aches?

 Reasons can be many.
 Injuries from accidents whether minor or major may result in such body aches.
-Unfortunately, the condition can worsen during winters or in cold weather.
-Constant widespread aches can also be genetic.
-You may acquire this condition from your parents or blood relatives.
+Unfortunately, the condition can worsen during winters or during cold weather.
+Constant widespread aches can also be genetic (you may acquire this condition from your parents or blood relatives).

 Not necessarily, but aging can also cause these chronic body aches.
 Older adults are more likely to have long-term medical problems, such as diabetes or arthritis, which can lead to ongoing pain.
 For reasons unknown, sometimes not having any illness may also cause constant body aches in older adults.